Zaeem-Ahmad/zaeem-ahmad.github.io/content/notes.md

 hidePagination: true
 ---

-These are my university notes, which I've organized in reverse chronological order (i.e., starting from the most recent semester, so scrolling down means older/lower years).
+This page contains my university notes, cheatsheets, and course summaries.
+I've organized these in reverse chronological order (i.e., starting from the most recent semester, so scrolling down means older/lower years).
+The first section contains all the cheatsheets/summaries for quick access, and later sections contain full course notes.

 FYI, I didn't take notes for the following courses:
 * APS100 - Orientation to Engineering